-Do we not all need to learn a lesson from this? and to pray to be kept from turning to Egypt for help, from trusting in horses and chariots, from putting confidence in princes, or in the son of man, rather than in the living GOD?
+Do we not all need to learn a lesson from this? and to pray to be kept from turning to Egypt for help, from trusting in horses and chariots, from putting confidence in princes, or in the son of man, rather than in the living God?
 How the Kings of Israel, who had won great triumphs by faith, sometimes turned aside to heathen nations in their later years!
-The LORD keep His people from this snare.
+The Lord keep His people from this snare.

-The bride continues: "The flashes of love are flashes of fire, a very flame of the LORD."
-It is worthy of note that this is the only occurrence of this word "LORD" in this book.
+The bride continues: "The flashes of love are flashes of fire, a very flame of the Lord."
+It is worthy of note that this is the only occurrence of this word "Lord" in this book.
 But how could it be omitted here?
-For love of GOD, and GOD is love.
+For love is of God, and God is love.

-To her request the Bridegroom replies with reassuring words:
+To her request the Bridegroom replies with reassuring words:-

-Many waters cannot quench love,

-Neither can the floods drown it:

-If a man would give all the substance of his house for love,

-It would utterly be condemned.
+Many waters cannot quench love, Neither can the floods drown it: If a man would give all the substance of his house for love, It would utterly be contemned.

 The love which grace has begotten in the heart of the bride is itself divine and persistent; many waters cannot quench it, nor the floods drown it.
 Suffering and pain, bereavement and loss may test its constancy, but they will not quench it.
-Its source is not human or natural; like the fire, it is hidden with CHRIST in GOD.
-What "shall separate us from the love of CHRIST? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?. . .Nay, in all these things we are more than conquerors, through Him that loved us.
-For I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor height, nor depth, nor any other creation (R.V. margin), shall be able to separate us from the love of God, which is in CHRIST JESUS our LORD."
-Our love to GOD is secured by GOD'S love to us.
-To the soul really rescued by grace, no bribe to forsake GOD'S love will be finally successful.
-"If a man would give all the substance of his house for love, it would utterly be condemned."
+Its source is not human or natural; like the life, it is hidden with Christ in God.
+What "shall separate us from the love of Christ? shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?...
+Nay, in all these things we are more than conquerors, through Him that loved us.
+For I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creation [R.V. margin], shall be able to separate us from the love of God, which is in Christ Jesus our Lord."
+Our love to God is secured by God's love to us.
+To the soul really rescued by grace, no bribe to forsake God's love will be finally successful.
+"If a man would give all the substance of his house for love, it would utterly be contemned."

-Freed from anxiety on her own account, the happy bride next asks guidance, and fellowship in service with her LORD, on behalf of those who have not yet reached her favoured position.
+Freed from anxiety on her own account, the happy bride next asks guidance, and fellowship in service with her Lord, on behalf of those who have not yet reached her favoured position.

 We have a little sister,

 And she hath no breasts:

 What shall we do for our sister

 In the day when she shall be spoken for?